 Do you often feel fatigued, foggy, and lethargic?
 Are you experiencing frequent digestive distress, vision loss, and nerve problems, such as muscle tingling or weakness?
-These are all symptoms of a vitamin B12 deficiency – if left untreated – is known to lead to anemia.
+These are all symptoms of a vitamin B12 deficiency – which, if left untreated, is known to lead to anemia.
 So, it’s probably a good idea to take a vitamin B12 test to be on the safe side.

 Even if you don’t think you’re deficient, optimizing your vitamin B12 levels can be beneficial if you’re thinking of becoming pregnant or you’re just not as young as you used to be.

-You don’t need to wait for a potentially pricy doctor’s appointment as there is a wide selection of at-home Vitamin B12 tests, that may save you time and money.
+You don’t need to wait for a potentially expensive doctor’s appointment as there is a wide selection of at-home Vitamin B12 tests that may save you time and money.

 But how do you know which is the right vitamin B12 test for you?
-Which ones will provide actionable insights and support if you are deficient?
+Which ones are accurate?
+Which will provide actionable insights and support if you are deficient?

 Short on time?
 Here are our top picks for the best at-home vitamin B12 tests